piumaz/angular-pull-to-refresh/projects/pull-to-refresh/README.md

 # @piumaz/pull-to-refresh

-Provides an Angular component and service, for the Pull-To-Refresh feature like on Chrome
+It provides an Angular component and a service, for the Pull-To-Refresh feature.

 `npm install @piumaz/pull-to-refresh`
 ____
 ## Module

-Import PullToRefreshModule in AppModule:
+Import PullToRefreshModule in your AppModule:
 ```
 import {PullToRefreshModule} from '@piumaz/pull-to-refresh';